SushanThakur/armikochan/README.md

 - **Source Code**: The primary code for controlling the robotic arm is located in the `1_main_arm_code/` directory.
 - **3D Model**: The 3D model files for the arm are included in the repo.
 For the best experience, clone the entire repository rather than downloading individual files.
 - **Documentation**: A detailed explanation of the arm's functionality is available in `5_documentation/Documentation.pdf`.
-Note: The documentation was written without APA formatting, so it may appear informal—apologies for any unprofessional presentation!
+Note: The documentation was written without APA formatting, so it may appear informal.
+Apologies for any unprofessional presentation!

 ## About the Project